Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting! Learn what it is, and how to do it.

 The Knit Stitch

 - Set up to knit by tensioning the yarn.
-(See below for how to do this.)
+(See above for how to do this.)

-- Poke the right needle under the working yarn.
+- Poke the right needle under the working yarn so it is over the top of your right hand needle.

 - Insert the right needle into the front of the first stitch on your left needle.

-- With your right thumb, flick the working yarn over the right needle.
+- With your left thumb, flick the working yarn over the right needle.

 The Purl Stitch

-- Set up to purl by tensioning the yarn (see below).
+- Set up to purl by tensioning the yarn (see above for how to achieve good tension).

 - Keeping the working yarn under the right needle, insert the right needle into the first stitch on your left needle.

-- Flick the working yarn over the right needle.
+- Flick the working yarn over the right needle with your left thumb.

 - Pull the stitch through by pulling the right needle through the loop on the left needle rightward.